 Warren Smith

-Postscript.
 Efficiently handling the case where the same position

-can occur more than once in the game "tree".
-In other words, adding
+can occur more than once in the game “tree” (which is of course really a directed acyclic graph).
+In other words, adding transposition tables to the search.

 Advances in decision-theoretic AI:

-Limited rationality and abstract search (1994)
+Limited rationality and abstract search (1994 Citeseer)

 Michael P. Frank